Ad TechAI & Machine LearningGlobalHealthImmersive TechnologiesResearch & EthicsU.S. LegislationYouth & Education Privacy

 12:00 pm ET

 This panel will explore the emerging challenges and opportunities of Age Tech.
-The rapidly growing US population will create a range of socioeconomic challenges for which technology will play a significant role.
-Privacy, autonomy, and dignity issues will be central and assured.
+The rapidly aging US population will create a range of socioeconomic challenges and technology and AI will increasingly play a key role in supporting the independence of older adults.
+Developing strategies to ensure privacy and autonomy will be critical and challenging.

 Moderator: